 What Is the Mastercard MATCH List?

 Mastercard created and manages the Member Alert to Control High-Risk Merchants list, more commonly known as the Mastercard MATCH list.
-It is a detailed electronic database of merchants Mastercard has determined to be high-risk.
+It is a detailed electronic database of merchants that Mastercard has determined to be high-risk.
 This list is accessible through Mastercard Connect, 7 days a week, 24 hours a day.

 Why do banks use this data?

-In order to avoid partnering with merchants considered high-risk, banks and registered third-party processors screen merchants through the MATCH list.
+To avoid partnering with merchants considered high-risk, banks and registered third-party processors screen merchants through the MATCH list.
 This is a quick way to verify whether a merchant has a history of poor business activities or has ever had their ability to process payments revoked.
 Financial institutions rely on this list to control the level of risk they expose themselves to when providing services to merchants.
 However, it is solely up to the financial institution whether or not it rejects an application based on the information found on the Mastercard MATCH list.

 Mastercard and other financial institutions can either add or remove businesses from the proprietary MATCH list database.
 However, only the entity that puts a merchant on the list can remove that merchant from the list.
 Mastercard also has this power, but rarely manages other banks’ merchants.